mineur/instagram-parser/README.md

 [![Latest Unstable Version](https://poser.pugx.org/mineur/instagram-parser/v/unstable)](https://packagist.org/packages/mineur/instagram-parser)
 [![Total Downloads](https://poser.pugx.org/mineur/instagram-parser/downloads)](https://packagist.org/packages/mineur/instagram-parser)

-The Instagram web parser gives you an easy interface to parse the Instagram's data.
-Like if it was an API, but without being it!

-You can get posts related to a tag and all user posts, including its personal info.
-And more features are comming...
+The Instagram parser gives you an easy interface to parse all the Instagram's data.
+Like an API, but without being it!
+You can get posts by a tag, all user posts

 ## Setup
 ```shell